 Estimate of the contributions

 The contributions are always estimated quarterly for three months.
+Upon request, a monthly deposit or monthly direct debit is possible.
 Subsequent payments must be made in four equal quarterly sums in the calendar year following the decision on the final contribution base.
 For founders, taking into consideration the economic circumstances, the subsequent payment may be apportioned over three years – 12 instalments – after the 3rd year of compulsory insurance under the GSVG on request.

-Tip: At the request of the insured person, the contribution liability can be reduced on account of the temporary contribution base
+At the request of the insured person, the contribution liability can be reduced or increased on account of the temporary contribution base,

 If several gainful activities are pursued (self-employed and employed, self-employed and farming, etc.), special provisions apply.
 Please also refer to our information leaflet on multiple insurance!